 Director of the Board since 2019, is Chief Executive Officer of GST Financial Services in Argentina.
-Ms. Costantini is a member of the boards of each of San Miguel S.A. and Novae since 2019, IRSA S.Ă. since 2017.
-Previously she held multiple positions at General Motors, where she began working in 1998 and became President of the company for Argentina, Paraguay and Uruguay.
+Ms. Costantini is a member of the boards of Barrick Gold Corporation, Prosegur S.A., and San Miguel S.A.
+Previously she held multiple positions at General Motors where she began working in 1998 and became President of the company for Argentina, Paraguay and Uruguay.

-- Member of the board, Food Bank of Argentina - Counsel member, CIPPEC (Centro de Implementación de Políticas Públicas para la Equidad y el - Former President and Chief Executive Officer, Aerolíneas Argentinas
+- · Member of the board, Food Bank of Argentina - Counsel member, CIPPEC (Centro de Implementación de Políticas Públicas para la Equidad y el - Former President and Chief Executive Officer, Aerolíneas Argentinas